aantron/ocaml.org/data/planet/ocamlpro/reduced-memory-allocations-with-ocp-memprof-.md

 <p>In this blog post, we explain how <code>ocp-memprof</code> helped us identify a piece of code in Alt-Ergo that needed to be improved.
 Simply put, a function that merges two maps was performing a lot of unnecessary allocations, negatively impacting the garbage collector's activity.
 A simple patch allowed us to prevent these allocations, and thus speed up Alt-Ergo's execution.</p>
 <h3>The Story</h3>
 <p>Il all started with a challenging example coming from an industrial user of <a href="https://alt-ergo.ocamlpro.com/">Alt-Ergo</a>, our SMT solver.
 It was proven by Alt-Ergo in approximately 70 seconds.
 This seemed abnormnally long and needed to be investigated.
-Unfortunately, all our tests with different options (number of triggers, case-split analysis, &hellip;) and different plugins (satML plugin, profiling plugin, fm-simplex plugin) of Alt-Ergo failed to improve the resolution time.
+Unfortunately, all our tests with different options (number of triggers, case-split analysis, …) and different plugins (satML plugin, profiling plugin, fm-simplex plugin) of Alt-Ergo failed to improve the resolution time.
 We then profiled an execution using <code>ocp-memprof</code> to understand the memory behavior of this example.</p>
 <h3>Profiling an Execution with <code>ocp-memprof</code></h3>
 <p>As usual, profiling an OCaml application with <code>ocp-memprof</code> is very simple (see the <a href="https://memprof.typerex.org/free-version.php?action=documentation">user manual</a> for more details).
 We just compiled Alt-Ergo in the OPAM switch for <code>ocp-memprof</code> (version <code>4.01.0+ocp1</code>) and executed the following command:</p>
 <pre><code class="language-shell-session">$ ocp-memprof -exec ./ae-4.01.0+ocp1-public-without-patch pb-many-GCs.why